ArgoHA/custom_d_fine/README.md

-python -m src.dl.export         # Exports weights in various formats after training python -m src.dl.bench          # Runs all exported models on the test set python -m src.dl.infer          # Runs model ontest folder, saves visualisations and txt preds python -m src.dl.test_batching  # Gets stats to find hte optimal batch size for your model and GPU
+python -m src.dl.export         # Exports weights in various formats after training python -m src.dl.bench          # Runs all exported models on the test set python -m src.dl.infer          # Runs model ontest folder, saves visualisations and txt preds python -m src.dl.check_errors   # Runs model on train and val sets, saves only missmatched boxes with GT python -m src.dl.test_batching  # Gets stats to find the optimal batch size for your model and GPU
 ```

 Note: if you don't pass any parameters, you can run any of these scripts with `make script_name`, for exmaple: `make train` will run `python -m src.dl.train`.
-You can also just run `make` to run all scripts one by one (excluding last, infer script)
+You can also just run `make` to run `preprocess, split, train, export, bench` scripts as 1 sequence.

 ## Usage example
 0. `git clone https://github.com/ArgoHA/custom_d_fine.git`